 The FHAct50 Building Opportunity Fund was named in honor of the 50th anniversary of the Fair Housing Act.
 This fund was designed to build mixed-income neighborhoods by developing affordable housing in areas seeing a rise in market rate housing.
 The Opportunity Fund provided Ohio's three largest cities with dollars to target substantial investment into a single neighborhood in order to counteract the decrease in affordable housing supply.
 In Cleveland, the Clark-Fulton neighborhood will see three new housing developments.

-Clark-Fulton is a neighborhood on the westside of Cleveland, bordering I-71 to the west and south.
+Clark-Fulton is a neighborhood located in west Cleveland, bordering I-71 to the west and south.
 Nearby neighborhoods include Tremont, Detroit-Shoreway, Ohio City, the Stockyards, and Brooklyn Center.
 Clark-Fulton is home to over 11,000 residents and is one of the most densely populated communities in Cleveland, with one of the most diverse ethnic populations as well.
 Mayor Frank Jackson created the Neighborhood Transformation Initiative to provide healthy, equitable, and sustainable opportunities to build wealth and stabilize neighborhoods.
-The targeted neighborhoods includes Clark-Fulton; the full target area plan is online.
+The targeted neighborhood includes Clark-Fulton; the full target area plan is online.

 The city of Cleveland received $3 million in housing tax credits.
 Cleveland leaders then determined which projects would receive this funding, and the developers of the respective projects would have to submit a final application to OHFA for final review and credit allocation.
 Cleveland approved three total projects for this purpose: Northern Ohio Blanket Mill, MetroHealth Gateway and the Arch at Saint Michael.